emb-riscv/specs-markdown/system-clock.md

-The Device System Clock is inspired by the `mtime`/`mtimecmp` definitions in the RISC-V privileged specs, but it differs by counting a higher frequency input, running only when the device is powered and halting during debug.
+The Device System Clock is inspired by the `mtime`/`mtimecmp` definitions in the RISC-V privileged specs, but it differs by counting a higher frequency input, running only when the device is powered and not counting during debug.

 ## Power domain